I love tattoos and have been writing about the topic for several years.

 Fantastic Phoenix Tattoo

-The tattoo of the Phoenix is one of the most fantastic to work with.
-Whether you do it in dark ink, bright colors, or in some cases the combination of both, you've really got to have a poor tattoo artist to screw this one up, as the body and lines you can create with a phoenix tattoo are endless, and they look good whether they're small, medium or large in size.
+The tattoo of the phoenix is one of the most fantastic to work with.
+Whether you do it in dark ink, bright colors, or in some cases the combination of both, you've really got to have a poor tattoo artist to screw this one up, as the body and lines you can create with a phoenix tattoo are endless.
+They look good whether they're small, medium, or large in size.

 Probably more than any other tattoo with the exception of the cross, the phoenix is pregnant with meaning.
 While most of us know the fiery bird is known to represent rebirth, it's largely unknown some of its other symbolics, which we'll get into a little later.